 ‘This ACEAS Grand Workshop was unique in that it brought together a group of people who wouldn’t normally work together.
 There was enough diversity within the group to really be able to think beyond our individual research areas.’

 The workshop participants are writing a paper, titled ‘Intensification: a global trend with implications for freshwater ecology’, which they will submit to a major ecological or environmental journal.
 A sub-group plans to collaborate on implications for freshwater ecosystems of a wetter future associated with climate change.
-In addition, the group is writing a text for management and government, and is also looking at where the research priorities for freshwater ecology in Australia should lie.
+In addition, the group is writing a text for management and government, and is also looking at where the environmental research priorities for freshwater ecology in Australia should lie.

 The participants intend that the outcomes will influence research and management of Australia’s freshwater ecosystems.